Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 But beyond the cost, there are other major potential problems.
 One is that businesses would have to substantially raise prices in order to compensate their employees competitively with the new government jobs.

-It's also possible that the federal government, in investing all this money into the labor market, would crowd out the private sector, competing with businesses for labor and stifling growth.
+It's also possible that the federal government, by investing all this money into the labor market, would crowd out the private sector, competing with businesses for labor and stifling growth.

-Proponents argue that the policy's critics are overstating the potential dangers.
+Proponents argue the policy's critics are overstating the potential dangers.
 For one, they say the program would at least partly pay for itself.

-"I mean, if you look at all of these programs that are trying to make up for either no work or inadequate paying work as companies outsource their labor costs on us, the taxpayers," Booker said.
-"Those programs alone are worth billions and billions of dollars."
+"I mean, if you look at all of these programs that are trying to make up for either no work or inadequate paying work as companies outsource their labor costs on us, the taxpayers," Booker said, "those programs alone are worth billions and billions of dollars."

-As far as higher prices, Darity believes that's not a serious argument against a job guarantee.
+As far as higher prices, Darity believes that is not a serious argument against a job guarantee.

 "Insofar as we're maintaining an environment in which prices are lower for products because people are poorly paid, I think that that's a real ethical concern for any society," he said.